adwaithks/flow/README.md

 Flow is a collection of meticulously crafted animated components for React applications.
 Born from a recreation of CRED's iconic push button, we're building a comprehensive library of smooth, delightful UI components that make your app feel alive.

+> ⚠️ **Development Notice**: This project is still under active development.
+Component APIs are subject to changes as we work to make them more generic and reusable.
+Additionally, the components are not fully tested and may contain bugs or unexpected behavior.

 ## 🎯 Vision

 Currently a Vite-powered playground, Flow is evolving into a production-ready component library that you'll be able to install and use in your React projects.
 We're focused on creating components that aren't just functional, but genuinely delightful to interact with.